difosfor/lazy-ferry/README.md

-# lazy-ferry
+# Lazy Ferry
-Lazy Ferry app helps you catch the next ferry in Amsterdam
+Helps you catch the next ferry in Amsterdam.